 Soke has explained to us to come full circle takes a lifetime.
-We begin as white belt, we continue up the mountain throughout the different colors, and if we remain dedicated and live long enough we reach white once again.
+We begin as a white belt, we continue up the mountain throughout the different colors, and if we remain dedicated and live long enough we reach white once again.
 This is known as “White Silk”, the top of the mountain.
-According to Soke Ruiz he has only known 3 people that have earned this rank and all of them were from the orient.
-As we each travel our journey to the mountain top, one day the understanding of how everything resorts back to Kempo will be clear.
+According to Soke Ruiz, he has only known 3 people that have earned this rank and all of them were from the Orient.
+As we each travel our journey to the mountaintop, one day the understanding of how everything resorts back to Kempo will be clear.
 Soke’s generous heart in sharing his knowledge with us through Katsu-Ryu Kempo makes each of our paths to enlightenment all the more certain.

 The Japanese Flag